fernando-apollo/apollo-conn-gen/readme.md

       source                source spec (yaml or json)

     Options:
       -V, --version                output the version number
-      -i --skip-validation  Skip validation step (default: false) -n --skip-selection   Generate all [filtered] paths without prompting for a selection (default: false) -l --list-paths       Only list the paths that can be generated (default: false) -g --grep <regex>     Filter the list of paths with the passed expression (default: "*") -p --page-size <num>  Number of rows to display in selection mode (default: "10") -h, --help            display help for command
+      -i --skip-validation         Skip validation step (default: false) -n --skip-selection          Generate all [filtered] paths without prompting for a selection (default: false) -l --list-paths              Only list the paths that can be generated (default: false) -g --grep <regex>            Filter the list of paths with the passed expression (default: "*") -p --page-size <num>         Number of rows to display in selection mode (default: "10") -s --load-selections <file>  Load a JSON file with field selections (other options are ignored) -h, --help                   display help for command
     ```

 ## Usage